tjfentie/GAME-Resource-Test/docs/index.md

         <h3>Step 3: Best Practices</h3>
         <p>Recommended practices that we have developed or learned from other experts ensure a successful assessment and long-term setup.</p>
         <ul>
-            <li><a href="session-walkthrough.md">Session Walkthrough</a>: A guide for walking through the before, during, and after an adaptive gaming session.</li>
+            <li><a href="session-walkthrough">Session Walkthrough</a>: A guide for walking through the before, during, and after an adaptive gaming session.</li>
-            <li><a href="tips-and-tricks.md">Tips and Tricks</a>: Recommendations that we often make for common requests such as one handed gaming, helpful considerations, and more.</li>
+            <li><a href="tips-and-tricks">Tips and Tricks</a>: Recommendations that we often make for common requests such as one handed gaming, helpful considerations, and more.</li>
         </ul>
     </div>